MateuszDabrowski/elquent/README.md

 - Works with both HTML and MJML files
 - Outputs HTML, MJML, updates e-mail or creates new one directly in Eloqua
 - Uses PURL to ensure field merges on linked sites will be working
-- Adds TrackAll=True to all trackable link (PURL excluded)
+- Adds elqTrack=true to all viable link (PURL excluded)
+- Swaps CDN URLs to SSL on the fly

 ---